shkolnick-kun/yafl/Readme.md

 The library is aimed for embedded systems developement.

-Pyhton bindings are provided for prototyping, testing and evaluation purposes.
+Python bindings are provided for prototyping, testing and evaluation purposes.